TANSixu/TANSixu/README.md

 - 👋 Hi, I’m @TANSixu
 - 👀 I’m interested in sleeping, eating, and computing (ComputerHistoryMuseum, 2022)
 - 🌱 I’m currently learning Network and System
-- 💞️ I’m looking to PhD position in Network/System/Edge Computing
+- 💞️ I’m ~~looking to PhD position~~ a PhD student working on Network/System/Edge Computing
 - 📫 How to reach me: Say hi

 <!---